Vardominator/SorinLab/TASKS.md

 * Create input sequences for front-end application.
  * - [x] Uncompleted
  * - [ ] Completed
 * Create an option for running clustering in batches (ex.
 20 runs at a time).
-This feature should be multithreaded.
+This feature should be multithreaded and using a Batchrunner class.
  * - [x] Uncompleted
  * - [ ] Completed
 * Build graphical front-end on javascript or PyQt.